quizdoge/tools/README.md

 # tools
-My documents aand tools on stuff Iearn
+My documents and tools on stuff Iearn